-Using two 1⁄4" hex head lag screws, mount the lower bracket with the tabs facing upward.
-The mounting surface must be strong enough to support the added weight of the FLEXmax 100.

-NOTE: OutBack is not responsible for damage resulting from inadequate mounting preparation.
+- Using two 1⁄4" hex head lag screws, mount the lower bracket with the tabs facing upward (1 and 2).
+The mounting surface must be strong enough to support the added weight of the FLEXmax 100. - NOTE: OutBack is not responsible for damage resulting from inadequate mounting preparation. - 2.
+Lower the FLEXmax 100 onto the lower bracket slots as shown to the left.